Today we’ll be telling you everything you need to know about the different types of climbing rope.

 In this article you’ll find:

-There are a ton of types of climbing ropes out there.
+There are a ton of types of climbing rope out there.

 Each was designed with its own specific use and intended purpose, so it’s important to know the differences.